MichaelXavier/vigilance/README.md

 (or vigilance switch).
 You define named **watches** that you expect to happen and how long to wait inbetween before it's time to worry.
-You then instrument your periodical tasks, whatever they are, to report to vigilance via a simple HTTP POST.
+You then instrument your periodical tasks, whatever they are, to report to vigilance via a simple HTTP POST or with the included client.
 You can then configure notifications that will fire when a watch fails to check in.

 # Concepts
 A *watch* is a named task that you expect to happen periodically.
+Watches have an interval at which they are expected to check in at the latest, i.e. every 5 minutes.
 Watches can be in several states:

 * *Active* - The clock is ticking but this watch has not yet triggered.
 * *Paused* - The clock is not ticking. **Watches start out in this state.**
-  That means that you must unpause the watch to start monitoring this.
-I thought about automatically unpausing on checkin but that would mean to pause notification you'd have to eliminate all checkins.
+  That means that you must unpause or check-in the watch to start the watch.
 * *Notifying* - The watch has failed to check in and will notify soon.
 * *Triggered* - The watch has failed to check in and has notified.
 It will not notify until it is dealt with, either by pausing, checkin in on removal.